 The consequences of not complying with HIPAA standards can be significant.
 Providers can be subject to audits and investigations by the Office for Civil Rights (OCR), which can result in penalties, fines, and reputational damage from $100 to $50,000 per violation, depending on the severity of the violation, up to a maximum of $1.5 million per year.
 Following a formal and organized compliance plan can help facilities and their providers avoid these consequences and improve patient care.

 If you handle PHI, you need to receive education on HIPAA.
-A certification involves completing a program that provides training on the various aspects of HIPAA regulations, ensuring that all personnel handling PHI know their responsibilities and how to maintain compliance with HIPAA.
+Compliance training on HIPAA typically involves completing a series of courses that provide education on the various aspects of HIPAA regulations, ensuring that all personnel handling PHI know their responsibilities and how to maintain compliance with HIPAA.

 MedTrainer offers HIPAA courses and other healthcare compliance training options.
 Training occurs through our online platform, which offers a variety of courses and educational materials, including webinars, videos, quizzes, and other resources.